-

 Oslo

 Our journey to the Land of the Midnight Sun starts in Oslo.
-The hotel is just a stone’s throw from the harbour. lot of rain and constantly changing light from more or less dense clouds greet us.
+The hotel is just a stone’s throw from the harbour.
+A lot of rain and constantly changing light from more or less dense clouds greet us.
 Because we don’t want to miss anything, we start our first tour right after arrival, despite a certain tiredness.

 The first building that caught our eyes is the opera.
 Built with Carrara marble is white.